practicalli/engineering-playbook/README.md

 By submitting content ideas and corrections you are agreeing they can be used in this workshop under the [Creative Commons Attribution ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/).
 Attribution will be detailed via [GitHub contributors](https://github.com/practicalli/engineering-playbook/graphs/contributors).

+# Overview

+A collection of plays that detail common tasks undertaken by Engineers

 ## Contributing